cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The simplified map applies only to fields of characteristic p = 3 mod 4;
 Wahby and Boneh {{WB19}} generalize to fields of any characteristic.

+Boneh and Franklin give a deterministic algorithm mapping to certain supersingular curves over fields of characteristic p = 2 mod 3 {{BF01}}.
 Icart gives another deterministic algorithm which maps to any curve over a field of characteristic p = 2 mod 3 {{Icart09}}.
 Several extensions and generalizations follow this work, including